 Scheduling: next offered Spring 2018

 Units: 3 units.

 Syllabus: WordPerfect document PDF Word html updated for Spring 2017

 Texts: Krebs, J.R., Davies, N. (2012) An Introduction to Behavioral Ecology.
 4th Edition.
 Blackwell, Oxford.
 ISBN 978-1-4051-1416-5.
 Required

 Dawkins, R. (1989) The Selfish Gene.
 (Updated Edition) Oxford University Press, Oxford.
 ISBN 0-19-286092-5.
 Required.

-We have a field trip to Ano Nuevo to see the Elephant Seals, on Sunday, February 5th, 2017 (This date is set in stone and cannot be changed).
+We have a field trip to Ano Nuevo to see the Elephant Seals, on Sunday, February 4th, 2018 (This date is not yet set in stone but is highly likely).
 This is a whole day trip and is required.
 It costs $7 per student.
 We will leave at 7:15am and get back around 7pm.
 Please plan your schedules accordingly.
 Yes, you have to go on this trip.
 If you do not go with us on Feb 7, you will have to go on your own and that will cost you close to $100 (gas, parking, park fee) if you can even get a reservation.
-Yes it is Superbowl sunday.

 Handout, updated for Spring 2017

 Sample term paper proposal

 Behavior Project Ideas: